 The annual model questionnaires and the European businesses statistics compliers’ manual for ICT usage and e-commerce in enterprises comprise definitions and explanations regarding the topics of the survey.

-The Enterprise concept was used in this survey.
-This is defined as: ‘The enterprise is the smallest combination of legal units, that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
+The Enterprise concept was used in this survey and is defined as: ‘The smallest combination of legal units, that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.’

 Target Population